jeremysalwen/kn0ck0ut-LV2/readme.txt

 I could only get my hands on version 0.5.
 After that he stopped posting the source, and is not responding to emails.

+It requires lv2-c++-tools to build.

+to build, run make.
+To install, try make install.

 Kn0ck0ut v0.5

 --++/* by St3pan0va */++--